 The widebody shape stands out with its wider face, measuring approximately 8.5 inches in width, and a shorter length of around 15.5 inches.
 This design provides a larger sweet spot and improved flexibility compared to other shapes, making it ideal for players who value precision and control or are new to the game.
 The wider face allows for more stability and increased sweet spot size, enabling you to hit those crucial shots with confidence.

 Elongated pickleball paddles are an excellent choice for players transitioning from tennis or racquetball, as the extended length provides a familiar feel.
-Additionally, tournament players can rest assured that most elongated paddles are approved for play, as long as they adhere to tournament regulations.
+Additionally, tournament players can rest assured that most elongated pickleball paddles are approved for play, as long as they adhere to tournament regulations.

-If power and reach are your priorities, the elongated shape might be the perfect fit for you.
+If power and reach are your priorities, the elongated paddle shape might be the perfect fit for you.

 Blade Shape